Katja Husen: Political career

 In 1997, Husen joined the Alliance 90/The Greens (GAL) party.
 She was speaker of the party's youth organisation, Green Youth, from 1998 to 2000.
 She acted as a member of the party board of the Green Party in Hamburg between 2001 and 2002.
 Elected to the federal party board in 2002, she served as its speaker in matters of women (frauenpolitische Sprecherin) until 2006.
 In 2004 she was re-elected as a member of the federal party board over Anja Hajduk, the then provincial chair of the Hamburg branch of the Green Party and member of the Bundestag (German Parliament).

 She served in the Hamburg Parliament from 2004 to 2008.
-She was speaker for health politics of the GAL fraction, and a member of the budget committee, the health committee and the committee of consumer protection, and a substitute member of the science committee.
+She was speaker for health politics of the GAL fraction, and a member of the Budget Committee of the Bundestag, the health committee and the committee of consumer protection, and a substitute member of the science committee.
 She represented her parliamentary group in sub-committees for information and communication technology and administrative modernisation as well as for public service and human resources.
 She was not elected for the following term.
 In 2013 she was a candidate for the Bundestag representing Hamburg Wandsbek, but was not elected.
 In May 2019, when a new black-green coalition took office in the borough diet of Eimsbüttel, it was suggested that she be elected as the borough's municipal councillor (Bezirksamtsleiter) in replacement for a politician of the Social Democratic Party (SPD).
 She collected only 25 votes, one short of the necessary 26 votes.